aprilbruce/aprilbruce.github.io/portfolio.md

 # Portfolio

 Welcome to my portfolio.
-Below are representative examples of my work in change management, business analysis, and delivery optimization.
+These examples highlight how I support change management, align stakeholders, and translate system updates into clear, actionable business impact.

 ---